“I wish I could transfer some of the fats from my thighs to my boobs!”

 The procedure is often praised for its natural-looking results, accounting for its growing popularity over the years.

-Common fat grafting procedures include taking fat from the abdomen or inner thigh to fill in sunken cheeks, deep grooves that run from nose to the corners of mouth, breasts, and even lines between the lower eyelids and cheek that create the appearance of dark circles.
+Common fat grafting procedures include taking fat from the abdomen or inner thigh to fill in sunken cheeks, deep grooves that run from the nose to the corners of the mouth, breasts, and even lines between the lower eyelids and cheek that create the appearance of dark circles.

 What’s the fat grafting procedure like?

-It’s an out-patient treatment, so you wouldn’t be confined in the hospital.
+It’s an outpatient treatment, so you wouldn’t be confined in the hospital.
 First, the doctors will use a small needle to inject an anaesthetic before removing the fat through liposuction through one or more 3 to 5mm incisions.